Local Routing in Sparse and Lightweight Geometric Graphs

 \subsubsection{How the Polygon Grows}

 For each iteration of the Levcopoulos and Lingas Protocol, $P$, a polygon without holes, grows, consuming more area and more edges of $\mathcal{MBDG}(V)$, until it coincides completely with the convex hull $CH(V)$.
-Lets consider a single iteration of the algorithm.
+Let us consider a single iteration of the algorithm.

 Consider any edge $uv$ on the convex hull $CH(V)$.
 If part of the boundary of $P$ coincides with $uv$, there is nothing to consider.
-However, if that is not the case, then consider the path $\partial P(u,v)$ from $u$ to $v$ along the boundary of $P$ which has a part visible to $uv$ (see Figure~\ref{fig:weight1}a); that is, there exists a line segment connecting the interior of $\partial P(u,v)$ to the interior of $uv$ that does not intersect the interior of $P$.
+However, if that is not the case, then, among the two paths from $u$ to $v$ along the boundary of $P$, consider the path $\partial P(u,v)$ which has a part visible to $uv$ (see Figure~\ref{fig:weight1}a); that is, there exists a line segment connecting the interior of $\partial P(u,v)$ to the interior of $uv$ that does not intersect the interior of $P$.

-$\partial P(u,v)$ concatenated with $uv$ then forms a closed curve $C$ on the plane that does not intersect the interior of $P$. $C$ is further subdivided by unsettled edges (non-crossing by planarity), with endpoints between vertices of $\partial P(u,v)$, into cells $c_1,\dots,c_{k\geq0}$ (see Figure~\ref{fig:weight1}b).
+$\partial P(u,v)$ concatenated with $uv$ then forms a closed curve $C$ on the plane that does not intersect the interior of $P$. $C$ is further subdivided by unsettled edges (non-crossing by planarity), with endpoints between vertices of $\partial P(u,v)$, into cells $c_1,\dots,c_{k}$ (see Figure~\ref{fig:weight1}b).

 If there are no unsettled edges, we expand $\partial P(u,v)$ into $uv$ by removing $\partial P(u,v)$ from $P$ and adding $uv$ to $P$.
-If, on the other hand, there is a non-zero number of unsettled edges, there must be some cell $c_i$ whose entire boundary, minus one unsettled edge $pq$, coincides with a part of $\partial P(u,v)$ (see Figure~\ref{fig:weight34}(a)).
+If, on the other hand, there is at least one unsettled edge, there must be some cell $c_i$ whose entire boundary, minus one unsettled edge $pq$, coincides with a part of $\partial P(u,v)$ (see Figure~\ref{fig:weight34}(a)).

 Then, we consider the addition of $pq$ into $\mathcal{LMBDG}(V)$, make it a settled edge, and expand $P$ into $c_i$ by removing the subpath from $p$ to $q$ along $\partial P(u,v)$ from $P$, and adding the edge $pq$ to $P$ (see Figure~\ref{fig:weight34}(b)).
 Since the area of $P$ is increasing, this process must eventually terminate.